-- Developing a sustained and comprehensive stigma reduction strategy to improve community and service understanding and attitudes towards meth/amphetamine use and dependence and enable affected individuals to seek treatment and help, is paramount to both minimising harm and reducing demand. - St Vincent's Health Australia believes that Governments can play an important stewardship role in addressing stigmatising media reportage.
-The current media representation is promoting a climate of fear which is in itself harmful to individuals and the community at large.
-The use of terms like 'scourge' and 'threat to society' are antipublic health and stigmatising, and may prevent people from seeking treatment.
+1. Developing a sustained and comprehensive stigma reduction strategy to improve community and service understanding and attitudes towards meth/amphetamine use and dependence and enable affected individuals to seek treatment and help.

+Governments can play an important stewardship role in addressing stigmatising media reportage.
+The current media representation is promoting a climate of fear.
+The use of terms like 'scourge' and 'threat to society' are anti-public health and stigmatising, and may prevent people from seeking treatment.
 Furthermore, current media representations can influence people into thinking that more people use methamphetamine than is the case and can contribute to normalising and therefore potentially increasing methamphetamine use.
 These awareness and fear raising approaches are in any case unlikely to be effective in the absence of broader societal shifts arising in response to strategies that address the reasons for hazardous and harmful use of drugs (illicit and licit).
-Like the successes in media reporting of suicide, the Federal Government should broker media accords for responsible reporting that promotes treatment seeking. - 2.
-There will always be individuals who will choose to engage in drug use (both licit and illicit) regardless of the policies and programs that are in place.
-What is therefore required is to encourage these individuals to do so as safely as possible, to prevent the transition to more harmful use patterns and ultimately cease their drug use.
-This requires a suite of strategies around education, awareness and health prevention.
+Like the successes in media reporting of suicide, the Federal Government should broker media accords for responsible reporting that promotes treatment seeking.